astronomer/docs/astro/secrets-backend.md

 - A [service account](https://cloud.google.com/iam/docs/creating-managing-service-accounts) with the [Secret Manager Secret Accessor](https://cloud.google.com/secret-manager/docs/access-control) role on Google Cloud.
 - A [JSON service account key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys#creating_service_account_keys) for the service account.

-#### Step 1: Write an Airflow Variable or Connection to Google Cloud Secret Manager
+#### Step 1: Create an Airflow Variable or Connection in Google Cloud Secret Manager

 To start, add an Airflow variable or connection as a secret to Google Cloud Secret Manager.
 You can do so via the Cloud Console or the gcloud CLI.
 You will use this secret to test your backend's functionality in Step 3, so it can be either a real or placeholder value.